sharpdev-me/SNKMD/README.md

 Download this repository and `cd` into it.
 You will need to install `luasteam.so` for LOVE and `libsteam_api.so` from the Steamworks SDK.
 A tutorial will be provided in the future.
 You can then run `love --console .` to run LOVE in the current directory.

 ## Screenshots
-A modded unit, the Bishop, display in the shop
+A modded unit, the Bishop, displayed in the shop

 ![Bishop](github_images/bishop_regular.png)

 The player hovering their mouse over the Bishop